syncfusion-content/angularjs-docs/angularjs/Grid/Selection.md

 ## Drag Selection

 The Drag selection allows to perform selection of the particular rows or cells by performing mouse dragging.
-To enable drag selection, set [`allowDragSelection`](https://help.syncfusion.com/api/js/ejgrid#members:selectionsettings-allowdragselection "allowDragSelection") property of the [`selectionSettings`](https://help.syncfusion.com/api/js/ejgrid#members:selectionsettings "selectionSettings") as `true`.
-Now you can select the cells, rows or columns in the Grid by drgging the mouse.
+To enable drag selection, set [`allowDragSelection`](https://help.syncfusion.com/api/js/ejgrid#members:selectionsettings-allowdragselection "allowDragSelection") property of the [`e-selectionsettings`](https://help.syncfusion.com/api/js/ejgrid#members:selectionsettings "e-selectionsettings") as `true`.
+Now you can select the cells, rows or columns in the Grid by dragging the mouse.

-N> The [`selectionType`](https://help.syncfusion.com/api/angular/ejgrid#members:selectiontype "selectionType") property as should be set as `multiple`, to select multiple cells in Grid by mouse dragging.
+N> The [`e-selectiontype`](https://help.syncfusion.com/api/angular/ejgrid#members:selectiontype "e-selectiontype") property as should be set as `multiple`, to select multiple cells in Grid by mouse dragging.

 The following code example describes the above behavior.